Turning on the Platform

 Make sure the neo_training wifi is up and running before turning on the platform, otherwise you cannot connect to the ROS master from the outside.
 Alternatively you can also restart ROS on the platform after neo_training is available.

-Connecting your PC to the ROS-Master on the Platform
+Connecting your PC to through the middleware to the Platform

-After completing the ROS network configuration your PC should be able to connect to the ROS-Master on the platform.
+After completing the ROS network configuration your PC should be able to connect to the ROSon the platform.
 To check the connection you can try to list the available topics:

 It should show the topics as follows: